 Participation and access are central to the ethos of both ANU and CoisCéim as companies.
 Through CoisCéim BROADREACH and ANU ENRICHMENT, people are invited to engage directly with the work and artform itself in meaningful, substantial and rewarding ways.
 Projects and initiatives are coherently connected to the performance programme, allowing participants to permeate the subject and confidently define their own creative response.

-As part of THESE ROOMS, under the overall direction of Philippa Donnellan, CoisCéim BROADREACH and ANU Enrichment designed and delivered 38 WOMEN, which included multiple opportunities for people to engage including a class and performance participation project for all ages and a special Archive Box workshop series at the National Museum of Ireland, Collins Barracks.
+As part of THESE ROOMS in 2016, under the overall direction of Philippa Donnellan, CoisCéim BROADREACH and ANU Enrichment designed and delivered 38 WOMEN, which included multiple opportunities for people to engage including a class and performance participation project for all ages and a special Archive Box workshop series at the National Museum of Ireland, Collins Barracks.

 ‘We live by the stories we have about our lives; they shape our lives.’
 (Bearing Witness; Katherine Ley, 2010)